Tarbosaurus: Nemegt Formation

 Cretaceous-aged dinosaur fossil localities of Mongolia; Tarbosaurus was collected in area A (left).

 The vast majority of known Tarbosaurus fossils were recovered from the Nemegt Formation in the Gobi Desert of southern Mongolia.
-This geologic formation has never been dated radiometrically, but the fauna present in the fossil record indicate it was probably deposited during the early Maastrichtian stage at the near end of the Late Cretaceous, about 70 million years ago.
+U-Pb dating from teeth of Tarbosaurus suggested that the deposition of the middle Nemegt Formation happened before 66.7 ± 2.5 Ma, during the Maastrichtian age of the Late Cretaceous, though whether the depositional age of the formation dates back to the late Campanian remains unresolved.

 Tarbosaurus is found chiefly in the Nemegt Formation, whose sediments preserve large river channels and soil deposits that indicate a far more humid climate than those suggested by the underlying Barun Goyot and Djadochta Formations.
 However, caliche deposits indicate at least periodic droughts.
 Sediment was deposited in the channels and floodplains of large rivers.
 The rock facies of this formation suggest the presence of mudflats and shallow lakes.
 Sediments also indicate that there existed a rich habitat, offering diverse food in abundant amounts that could sustain massive Cretaceous dinosaurs.

 The area would have been semi-arid during certain times of the year.
 The environment was likely dominated by Araucarian conifer forests, which also contained ginkgos, reed grasses, fagalean trees, cycad-like plants, sycamores (plane trees), bald cypresses, katsura relatives, pondweeds, tupelos, duckweeds, lotuses, and sedges.